fbandeirac/stoneworks/blog/2020-11-16-frontend-backend-full-stack-developers-and-their-conflicts.en.md

 So yeah, calling these devs scammers may be suitable, but I don't believe it's right.
 I believe they're just inexperienced, even because I've never heard of a dev 10kw ninja transformer with more than 30 years old.
 They're usually young professionals who believe they're the best in the world, the most special unicorn ever.

-My dear reader, I'll tell you that burnout strikes without warning, It comes like a lightning, but the effects can stay for a long time.
+My dear reader, I'll tell you that when burnout strikes, it gives you no warning, It comes fast as lightning and the effects can stay for a long time.
 And you don't even need to be a super dev like that to be struck by this lightning.

 So, the full-stack is a monstrosity that should be banned from this existence?
 I don't think so... and no, it's not because I consider myself a full-stack... or it is?